msclarissawhite/localhappenings-v2/USER_MANUAL.md

 These convenience features significantly reduce the time required to submit events, especially for organizers who host regular activities at the same venue or run similar events frequently.

+#### My Images Tab

+The **My Images** tab provides a centralized image library where organizers can upload and manage reusable event photos.
+This feature eliminates the need to repeatedly upload the same venue or activity photos for recurring events.

+**Uploading Images to Library**: Click the **Upload Image** button to open the upload dialog.
+Select an image file (max 5MB, JPG/PNG/WebP formats supported) and the system automatically optimizes it to 1200×630px for consistent display across desktop and mobile devices.
+All uploaded images are compressed to 85% quality JPEG for fast loading times while maintaining visual quality.

+**Using Library Images in Events**: When submitting or editing an event, you will see a **Choose from Library** button next to the image upload field.
+Click this button to open your image library in a modal dialog.
+Your saved images are displayed in a grid with thumbnails.
+Click any image to select it for your event.
+The selected image URL is automatically filled in the event form.

+**Managing Your Images**: Each image in your library displays a **Delete** button.
+Click Delete to remove an image from your library.
+Deleting an image from your library does not affect events that are already using that image URL.

+**Automatic Image Optimization**: All images uploaded through the platform (whether directly in the event form or via the image library) are automatically processed with Sharp image optimization.
+This ensures consistent sizing (1200×630px, 1.91:1 aspect ratio), format conversion (all images converted to JPEG), and compression (85% quality) for optimal performance on both desktop and mobile devices.
+Organizers can upload images in any size or format, and the system handles all optimization automatically.

+#### Templates Tab

+The **Templates** tab allows organizers to save event configurations as reusable templates.
+This is ideal for recurring event types like weekly storytimes, monthly workshops, or seasonal festivals where most details remain consistent.

+**Creating a Template**: When filling out the event submission form, click the **Save as Template** button (visible only to logged-in organizers).
+Enter a template name (e.g., "Weekly Storytime") and optional description.
+Click **Save Template**.
+The template saves all form fields including location, cost, age groups, environment, accessibility settings, organizer information, and even the event image URL.
+The template does NOT save the event date or name, as these typically change for each occurrence.

+**Viewing Your Templates**: Navigate to the **Templates** tab in your Organizer Dashboard.
+You will see all your saved templates displayed as cards showing the template name, description, and creation date.

+**Using a Template**: Click the **Use Template** button on any template card.
+You will be redirected to the event submission form with all saved fields pre-filled.
+Simply add the event name and date, make any necessary adjustments, and submit.
+This workflow is significantly faster than filling out the entire form from scratch.

+**Editing Templates**: Click the **Edit** button on a template card to modify the saved configuration.
+Update any fields and click **Save Changes**.
+The updated template will be used for all future events created from that template.

+**Deleting Templates**: Click the **Delete** button on a template card to remove it from your library.
+Deleting a template does not affect events that were previously created using that template.

 ### Organizer Verification System

 Organizers can be marked as **verified** by administrators.
 Verified organizers enjoy streamlined event submission with automatic approval.